 Learn how you can impact your health by balancing your gut health; how your microbiome together with your diet can improve normal gut function.
 A balanced microbiome and nutritional intake can avoid disorders like IBS, obesity and diabetes.

 Your body is not only made up of human cells, but also by trillions of bacteria, fungi and viruses.
 Together they make up the human microbiome and have a tremendous impact on your health.
-For example, what you eat and drink impacts the microbiome.
+For example, what you eat and drink impacts the gut microbes of the human gut microbiome.

 What you will learn